-Actions put in place and implemented by 2026 to reduce discharges of nitrogen, phosphorus, sediment and microbial pathogens, are sufficient to achieve ten percent of the required change between current water quality and the 80-year water quality attribute^targets^ in Table 3.11-1.
-A ten percent change towards the long term water quality improvements is indicated by the short term water quality attribute^targets^ in Table 3.11-1.
+Actions put in place and implemented by 2026 to reduce discharges of nitrogen, phosphorus, sediment and microbial pathogens, are sufficient to achieve ten percent of the required change between current water quality and the 80-year desired water quality attribute hargetshateship in Table 3.11-1.
+A ten percent change towards the long term desired water quality states improvements is indicated by the short term water quality attributeh states targetship Table 3.11-1.